microsoft/fluentui/packages/react-list/Spec.md

 #### Appearance

-Both components have similar philosophies for displaying a vertical oriented list of items.
+Both components have similar philosophies for displaying a vertical list of items.
 V0 has a stronger layout implication that v8, but is still fully customizable if needed.

-Grid layout is a feature that v8 has that is not supported by the v0 `List` at all.
+Grid layout is a scenario v8 has documented that is not supported by the v0 `List` at all.

-Compact layout is also possible with `DetailsList`, which reduces the extra spacing between list items and removes padding with the the boundary of the list.
+Compact layout is also possible with `DetailsList`, which reduces the extra spacing between list items and removes padding with the boundary of the list.

 v8 selection scenarios for `List` components will use a checkbox for each item, whereas v0 will use background color changes to indicate selection.